WOLFRAM LANGUAGE TUTORIAL

 Determining whether a notebook front end is being used.

-Mathematica is usually used interactively, but it can also operate in a batch mode—say taking input from a file and writing output to a file.
+The Wolfram System is usually used interactively, but it can also operate in a batch mode—say taking input from a file and writing output to a file.
 In such a case, a program cannot for example expect to get interactive input from the user.

 |$BatchInput||whether input is being given in batch mode|